lcouper/lcouper.github.io/_pages/teaching.md

 author_profile: true
 ---

 I care deeply about expanding educational and research opportunities to a wider audience.
-Please see below for some analysis tutorials I've put together to share analytical approaches commonly used in ecology, evolution, and epidemiology.
+Please see below for some analysis tutorials I've put together to share analytical approaches commonly used in ecology, evolution, and epidemiology, as well as the full materials for an introductory R programming course (including lecture notes, homeworks, and solutions).

+Please feel free to contact me with any questions or feedback about these materials!

 ## Analysis Tutorials ##